 So, either you – or someone you love – loves chocolate.
 That’s no surprise.
-But what’s often surprising is the fact that chocolate can actually be a health food.
+But what is surprising is that chocolate can actually be a health food.

-That’s right, we here at PN have written extensively about the benefits associated with eating chocolate that’s got a high percentage of cocoa.
+That’s right, we’ve written extensively about the benefits associated with eating chocolate.
+(Especially the kind that’s high in cocoa).

-However, for today, our mission is to discuss making your own chocolate.
+However, for today, our mission is to make our own chocolate.

-So, to solve these issues, PN Moderator Kaisa decided to share her favorite raw chocolate recipe.
+So, to solve these issues, Precision Nutrition community member Kaisa decided to share her favorite raw chocolate recipe.

 The first step – raw cocoa